stormqloud/kazoo-tgbbok/README.md

 99.99% of the things you find here are the creation of 2600hz or other people.
 I'm not the genius behind the code.

-This is github is a set of ideas, links etc.
+This github is a set of ideas, links etc.

 In reality you should already know about the following resources at this point.